AKcRAze/calculator/README.md

 This project is made in python whith PyQT5 module

-just run the file to use the project
+just run the not a calculator file to use the project